Transit police: Western Australia

+Australian Capital Territory

+Policing for services provided by Transport Canberra is provided by ACT Policing.

+Northern Territory

+Policing for public transport services is provided by police public safety officers within the Northern Territory Police Force.

 Canada

 Police services

 A Metro Vancouver Transit Police Ford Police Interceptor Utility on patrol.

 There are two transit police agencies in Canada: the Metro Vancouver Transit Police, a provincially-regulated "designated policing unit" within TransLink, the transit authority for the Metro Vancouver Regional District in British Columbia; and the Via Rail Police Service, a federally-regulated railway police force operated by Via Rail, the provider of intercity rail service for all of Canada.
-There are also two other federally-regulated railway police services serving the country's two largest freight railways, the Canadian National Railway and Canadian Pacific Kansas City.
+There are also two other federally-regulated railway police services serving the country's two largest freight railways are the Canadian National Police Service and Canadian Pacific Kansas City Police Service.